 Bed, Bath & Beyond files for bankruptcy protection

-Bed Bath & Beyond has filed for bankruptcy protection, but its stores and websites will remain open and continue serving customers, the company said.
+Bed Bath & Beyond has filed for bankruptcy protection, the company said Sunday.

 The beleaguered home goods chain made the filing Sunday in U.S. District Court in New Jersey, listing its estimated assets and liabilities in the range of $1 billion and $10 billion.
 The move comes after the company failed to secure funds to stay afloat.